JKGBIT/tesla-shortcuts/README.md

-# Tesla Siri Shortcuts
+# Tesla Shortcuts

 This is a list of shortcuts I've created that I'm sharing with everyone.
-I may refactor these from time to time.

-## YouTube Links

-Creating Custom Siri Shortcuts for you Tesla - [Watch](https://youtu.be/I8koTRZGmIw)
-Using Siri to Initiate a Software Update on my Tesla - [Watch](https://youtu.be/PLJmQWN9qY8)
-Shortcuts | Saving Tesla data to your iOS device - Part 1 - [Watch](https://youtu.be/gLXSNbGiz0w)

 ## Core Shortcuts
 | Name & Source | iCloud | Description | Requires | Speakable |